The Eighth Annual

 Poets and website users:

-If you were a registered user on the website last year or before, your user account is still active, however you will need to reset your password.
+If you were a registered user on the website last year or before, your user account is still active, however you may need to reset your password.
 Just click on Log In, above or here, then click on "Forgot Password."
-Please do this rather than creating a new account.
+Please do this rather than creating a duplicate account.

 With funding provided, in part, by a grant from South Arts in partnership with the National Endowment For The Arts, we had a fabulous lineup of readers in 2022.
 Whiting Award winner Rickey Laurentiis and Fence Modern Poetry Series winner Joyelle McSweeney joined us for our Saturday night feature, and our international night hosted the performance poet and multimedia artist Rocío Cerón (Mexico) and poet, translator, editor and lawyer Enrique Winter (Chile) along with Chilean indigenous poets and advocates Jaime Luis Huenún and Daniela Catrileo with translators Thomas Rothe and Edith Adams.
 Our locals night featured New Orleans poets Karisma Price, Té V. Smith, Henry Goldkamp, & Daniel W.K.
 Lee.